History referencing policy

 - Footnotes are for essential references, not for extended commentary or discussion.
 You may on occasion add very brief contextualising comments, such as 'for an alternative explanation see x or y', or 'x holds an opposing view', but long discursive footnotes are not allowed.
 Footnotes judged to be overly discursive by the subject co-ordinator will be added to the word count (see below for penalties for over length essays)

 - The word length of the essay must be stated at the conclusion of the essay

-- Plus or minus 10 percent from the required length: no penalty
+- 10 percent over the required length: no penalty

-- More than 10 percent deviation from the required length: 1 mark deducted for every further 1% above or below
+- More than 10 percent deviation over the required length: 1 mark deducted for every further 1% above